Categories: ASD and DD, Child-focused

 Strong imitative skills provide an entry point for a child with autism to learn about others, and can open up a wide range of potential learning opportunities!
 For guidance specific to your child, please contact a Board Certified Behavior Analyst, or BCBA, for consultation.

-Jenna Garvey, M.Ed., BCBA, is Clinical Director at the May Center School for Autism and Developmental Disabilities in West Springfield, Mass.
-She can be contacted at email@example.com.
+Jenna Garvey, M.Ed., LABA, BCBA, is Clinical Director at the May Center School for Autism and Developmental Disabilities in West Springfield, Mass.
+She can be contacted at firstname.lastname@example.org.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
 May Institute operates four schools for children with ASD and other developmental disabilities, including one in West Springfield, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org